Quickstart

 Section titled “1.
 Install the CLI”npm install -g @venturekit/cli@dev2.
 Create a New Project

 Section titled “2.
-Create a New Project”vk init my-appThe CLI will prompt you for a template:
+Create a New Project”vk init my-appYou’ll be prompted to choose a template:

 Section titled “vk.config.ts”This is the entry point.
 It wires everything together: